 HEART RATE VARIABILITY IN TRAIL AND ULTRA RUNNING

 Heart rate can be a useful tool for training if utilized correctly and in the right situations.
 Although, there are many situations where heart rate can be misleading.
 Heart rate is NOT a measure of work the body is performing.
-It
+It is a sophisticated response based on many different factors relating to someone’s biopsychological state.

 DOES HEART RATE TRAINING HAVE A PLACE?